osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

   "ingressDebugExpiration": "0001-01-01T00:00:00",
   "checkpointRateInSec": 30,
   "transactionLogLimitMB": 250,
-  "enableTransactionLog": true
+  "enableTransactionLog": true,
+  "enableMetrics": false
 }
 ```

 ## IngressDebugExpiration

-Use the Ingress Debug Expiration property when debugging OMF to set the date and time when debugging should be disabled.
+Use the Ingress Debug Expiration property when debugging OMF to set the date and time to disable debugging.
 If a future date and time is is specified, incoming OMF messages are logged and HTTP request and response content is stored to disk for review.
 The debug logging stops at the data and time specified.
 Set the value to *null* to disable logging.

 The following examples are valid strings representing date and time: